selwynpolit/d9book/book/ajax.md

 ## Table with a pager using AJAX

-To display a table with a pager that updates via AJAX requires some fidding.
+To display a table with a pager that updates via AJAX requires some fiddling.
 The code is in a module called `ajax_pager_table`.
 The idea is that when the user clicks a pager link, the table is updated with the new page of data and the pager updates correctly.
 To make this a little more interesting, the table is displayed via a block.
-Also this is not a form which makes this a little more interesting.
+Also, this is not a form which makes this a little more interesting.

 For reference, check out the [class Pager in the Drupal API](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21Element%21Pager.php/class/Pager/10)

 ### The block
-Starting with the block, in the `web/modules/custom/ajax_pager_table/src/Plugin/Block/AjaxPagerTableBlock.php``` file the following code is added:
+Starting with the block, in the `web/modules/custom/ajax_pager_table/src/Plugin/Block/AjaxPagerTableBlock.php` file the following code is added:

 ```php
 <?php
 namespace Drupal\ajax_pager_table\Plugin\Block;